These new Star Wars Disney Plus rumors sound too good to be true

 The success of The Mandalorian on Disney Plus, coupled to rumors that season 2 of the show will reintroduce key characters from the Star Wars universe, has seemingly sent the rumor mill into overdrive on what's coming next.
-Two reports from the past few days have focused on possible live-action debuts of other notable Star Wars icons.
+Two reports from the past few days have focused on possible live-action debuts of other notable Star Wars icons, and they both raise an eyebrow.

 The first is Grand Admiral Thrawn, a character with a long history in the Star Wars universe.
 Originally introduced in the Thrawn trilogy of books by Timothy Zahn starting in 1991, the character was then reintroduced into Disney's Star Wars continuity via the animated series Rebels.
 Zahn has since written more books featuring the character, who's a Star Wars fan favorite villain.